End-of-Life Drupal 8: don’t kill your business slowly and migrate to Drupal 9

 Conclusion

-Support for Drupal 8 is coming to the end.
+Support for Drupal 8 has come to an end.
 Every website running on an unsupported Drupal version is a potential source of malicious code both you and your clients may suffer from.

-If you are not planning to cease your business operations, find a web studio without delay to migrate your website to Drupal 9.
+If you are not planning on ceasing your business operations, find a web studio without delay to migrate your website to Drupal 9.
 Be sure to discuss the audit to remove non-functional code and unsupported modules from your website before migration.

 You might also like